notaryproject/notation/specs/commandline/certificate.md

 In this example, there are two certificates stored in trust store named `acme-rockets` of type `ca`.
 There is one certificate stored in trust store named `wabbit-networks` of type `signingAuthority`.

-Please be noted there will be user level trust store and system level trust store.
-See [Directory spec](https://github.com/notaryproject/notation/blob/main/specs/directory.md) for more details.
-The commands `notation certificate add` and `notation certificate delete` are performed only on user level trust store.

 ## Outline

 ### notation certificate